umdwr/teachinghub/source/index.rst

 DWR Teaching Hub
 ============================================
-Welcome to the DWR Teaching Hub, the teaching resource and document management system for the Department of Writing and Rhetoric.
-The Hub contains all teaching guides, policy documents, and vetted assignment materials for DWR writing and speech courses, as well as a self-service portal for common semester-based tasks.
+Welcome to the DWR Teaching Hub, the openly-licensed collection of teaching resources from the Department of Writing and Rhetoric.
+The Hub contains curriculum materials, teaching guides, and vetted assignment materials for DWR writing and speech courses.
+All content on the DWR Teaching Hub is licensed under a Creative Commons Attribution 4.0 International License unless otherwise indicated.